Platform methodology

 Transparency Guarantee

 Product rankings are determined solely by assessment-specific constraints and objective scoring dimensions.
 AIM does not accept vendor partnerships, referral fees, or placement fees.
+Products without adequate product-specific assurance evidence remain explicitly unassessed or insufficiently evidenced; they are not treated as low risk.

 Ready to Get Started?